-This project was born out of a fact : Africa is the continent that produces the least CO2 but suffers the greatest from climate change.
-In 2021, an Ariane 5 launcher will put a new EUMETSAT geostationary weather satellite into orbit over Africa to monitor climate and weather changes on the African continent.
-ASAP enhances the strategic importance of such a launch for the whole continent.
-To do so, the Ariane 5 fairing will be cover with an image of an artistic creation from a contemporary African artist.
-This will embody a historical move of the contemporary African creation serving the continent’s future.
+In 2022, an Ariane 5 launcher will orbit a new EUMETSAT geostationary weather satellite over Africa to monitor climate and weather changes on the African continent.
+ASAP wants to show the strategic importance for the African people of such a launch.
+This satellite and the data it will provide for the continent represent a unique challenge.
+ASAP’s objective is to decorate the Ariane 5 nose cone with a contemporary African work of art, a historic flag of the power of contemporary African creation that is at the service of the continent’s future.

 100 contemporary artists from all over the African continent have been invited to participate in